rjkerrison/2014-blog/_posts/2015-04-26-mental-health-in-ge2015.md

 Both have sensible plans for reforms and give mental health the priority it needs, not just within the health service but within government and society as well.

-My following handy guide offers a summary of how each of the UK's seven largest political parties describe mental health and their commitment to it in their General Election 2015 manifestos.
+My following handy guide offers a summary of how each of Britain's seven largest political parties describe mental health and their commitment to it in their General Election 2015 manifestos.

 ## Conservatives